Department of Chemistry

 CHEM 339 INTERMEDIATE ORGANIC CHEMISTRY LABORATORY (2)

 Structure, reactions and their mechanisms, preparation and properties of alcohols, ethers, aldehydes, ketones, carboxylic acids and their derivatives, amines, conjugated and aromatic compounds.
 Laboratory emphasizes synthetic techniques and spectroscopic characterization and identification of compounds using IR, mass spectrometry, and 1H and 13C NMR.
 One hour of laboratory lecture and one three-hour lab.
 CHEM 334 and CHEM 337 comprise a traditional two-term organic chemistry lecture sequence with the CHEM 336 and CHEM 339 labs.
 Not open to students who have successfully completed CHEM 332.
-Prerequisite: CHEM 337.
+Prerequisites: CHEM 336 and CHEM 337.
 Lab/Class fee will be assessed.

 CHEM 345 PRINCIPLES OF PHYSICAL CHEMISTRY (3)